Freelancers! Side hustlers! Work from home-homies! Listen up! This one’s for you:

 If there isn’t something you need, go back to “Create a Design” and look for the CUSTOM DIMENSIONS option on the top right of the page.
 Put in the dimensions that you need and voila!
 You’re ready to go.

 Canva is also my top recommendation for designing images for your social media accounts.
 It literally couldn’t be easier.
-I have absolutely no graphic design background and I have been designing all of my own images for my blog on Canva.

 It is actually really hard to believe that it’s free.